python-sdbus/python-sdbus/docs/common_api.rst

     Acquire a name on the default bus.

     :param str new_name: the name to acquire.
-        Must be a valid dbus service name.
+        Must be a valid D-Bus service name.
     :param bool allow_replacement: If name was acquired allow other peers to take away the name.
     :param bool replace_existing: If current name owner allows, take